-The TDD system has the same TX/RX frequency bands, the TX signal of the asynchronous system directly interferes with RX frequency band.
-If 5G macro-cell networks are not synchronized, more than 25 MHz additional guard band together with additional transceiver filters would be required.
+The TDD system has the same TX/RX frequency bands, the TX signal of the asynchronous system directly interferes with RX frequency band, If 5G macro-cell networks are not synchronized, more than 25 MHz additional guard band together with additional transceiver filters would be required.
 Thus, synchronization of 5G network becomes the best way to avoid interference.
-In this way, efficient spectrum usage is ensured - no additional guard band is required - and network equipment cost can be reduced (see Figure 12).
+In this way, efficient spectrum usage is ensured - no additional guard band is required - and network equipment cost can be reduced (see Figure 14).

 For operators in the same country and region, it is recommended to use the unique synchronisation configuration in the adjacent frequency bands to avoid interference.

-In the scenario without C-Band TDD LTE, a 3:1 or 4:1 configuration can be used.
-In the scenario with C-Band TDD LTE, two NR 8:2 configurations are possible to match existing TD-LTE network making spectrum fully utilized, one with the same frame start as LTE and the other with a frame start offset compared to LTE (see Figure 13).
+In the scenario without C-Band TDD LTE, a 4:1 configuration can be used and NR 8:2 matches existing TD-LTE network making spectrum fully utilized. (see Figure 15)